phone icon skip-lazy 855-232-2006

 Authored by Emlerswim

 Now that the academic year is winding down, it’s time to jump out of school and into the pool!
-Parents may be thinking about signing their kiddos up for daily swim lessons, and why not?
-There are a multitude of advantages and benefits to attending daily swim lessons.
+Parents may be thinking about signing their kiddos up for swim clinics, and why not?
+There are a multitude of advantages and benefits to attending weekly swim clinics.
 Plus, it’s giving your child the gift of a life-saving skill.

-Daily swim lessons, or “dailies,” are what most swim programs offer.
-This means that daily lessons are offered for two weeks every single weekday (or a total of 10 days), which gives your child a short intensive experience to learn the basics of swimming.
+Swim clinics are what most swim programs offer.
+This means that weekly swim clinics are offered for one week sessions, held every single weekday, which gives your child a short intensive experience to learn the basics of swimming.

-When trying to determine if dailies are a good fit for you and your child, ask yourself:
+When trying to determine if weekly swim clinics are a good fit for you and your child, ask yourself:

 • Do you want your child to hit a specific goal?